-this poori bhaji recipe is the maharashtrian version of potato curry with pooris.
+poori bhaji recipe with step by step photos – this is the maharashtrian version of potato curry with pooris.

 this is a dry potato sabzi served with pooris and sometimes accompanied with onion slices, lemon wedges and coconut chutney. the puri bhaji is also served with dal, rice, raita or salad/koshimbir in a thali.